IBM/integrity-enforcer/docs/README_DEVELOPMENT.md

 ```

 The make commands refer the steps for
-- Building Integrity Verifier container images
+- Building Integrity Shield container images
-- Tagging Integrity Verifier container images to be used locally.
+- Tagging Integrity Shield container images to be used locally.

 Three images are built.
-- `integrity-verifier-operator` is image for operator which manages Integrity Verifier
+- `integrity-shield-operator` is image for operator which manages Integrity Shield
-- `integrity-verifier-server` is image for IV server
+- `integrity-shield-server` is image for IShield server
-- `integrity-verifier-logging` is image for IV logging side car
+- `integrity-shield-logging` is image for IShield logging side car

 ### Push images
 ```